 On July 28, 2022, Forza received notice that the North Carolina Economic investment committee has approved the JDIG providing for reimbursement to us of up to \$1,367,100 over a twelve-year period to establish a new manufacturing plant in McDowell County, North Carolina.
 The receipt of grant funding is conditioned upon us investing over \$10.5 million in land, buildings and fixtures, infrastructure and machinery and equipment by the end of 2025 and us creating as many as 170 jobs.
 Forza is currently in negotiations for a new site to build the Forza factory in North Carolina.
 There can be no assurance that the negotiations will be successful.
 If unsuccessful, it will not meet the conditions necessary to receive the grant funding and will be subject to the limited capacity at the Twin Vee factory that Twin Vee allows Forza, in its discretion, to use.
 There can be no assurance that Forza will meet the conditions necessary to receive the grant funding.
 Forza is currently in negotiations for a new site to build the Forza factory in North Carolina.
-There can be no assurance that the negotiations will be successful.
+There can be no assurance that Forza will meet the conditions necessary to receive the grant funding.
+Forza is currently in negotiations for a new site to build the Forza factory in North Carolina.
+There can be no assurance that the negotiations for a new site to build the Forza factory in North Carolina.